adrianrob1/haicon-tutorial/README.md

 # haicon-tutorial
-IPython notebooks to follow along for the HAICON 26 tutorial on 'Deep Learning with Bayesian Principles'.
+IPython notebooks to follow along for the Helmholtz AI Conference (HAICON) 2026 tutorial on 'Deep Learning with Bayesian Principles'.

 ## Installation and Getting Started